A New Strategy for Patient Safety-Insight, Involvement, Improvement

-Following the successful, inaugural patient safety event held in Manchester in October 2019, Open Forum Events invite you to further consolidate knowledge and learning by attending the Patient Safety-Implementing the New Strategy conference.
+Following the successful inaugural patient safety event, Open Forum Events now invites you to further consolidate knowledge and learning by attending the Patient Safety: Safer Culture-Safer Systems conference.

-The Patient Safety Strategy, published in July 2019, was designed to deliver improvements in patient safety and standards.
+The Patient Safety Strategy was designed to deliver improvements in patient safety and standards.
 The ambition is to make the NHS the safest system in the world to receive healthcare and it is thought that the implementation of the strategy could save nearly 1000 extra lives per year from 2023/24, whilst saving £100 million in care costs.